Coalition Assessment Project

 National Pan-Hellenic Council (NPHC)

 North-American Interfraternity Conference (NIC)

 The Fraternity & Sorority Coalition Assessment Project is designed to advance the fraternity and sorority movement within colleges and universities across North America.
-Its purpose is to objectively assess and communicate the overall health of a fraternity and sorority community, and this is accomplished via:
+Our purpose is to objectively assess and communicate the overall health of a fraternity and sorority community.

 The assessment project takes into consideration the special needs and unique circumstances of each campus and community, and the process is effective in all types of campus settings - in fraternity/sorority communities large and small, and from large state universities as well as small liberal arts campuses.